 Double XP for every game - Every game played on WGT will earn your player XP, which is what your player uses to level up.

 With the Premier Membership your player earns Double XP for every round, this will also double the XP earned for your country club when using a club pass.

 Carry 4 Free Club Passes - Club members can only hold one free pass at a time, but club members who are also Premier Members can hold up to 4 free passes.

 4-hour Free-Pass Generation - Club Members currently receive a free pass every 12 hours and can only hold one free pass at a time.

 With a Premier Membership a club member will receive a free pass every 4 hours and can hold up to 4 free passes at a time.

-48-Hour Club Rentals - When a player rents an item from the pro shop with their WGT credits, the normal rental window is 24 hours.
+48-Hour Club Rentals - When a player rents an item from the pro shop with their WGT Credits, the normal rental period is 24 hours.